 The eye on the left was damaged and fused to the surrounding skin; the right eye was burnt out entirely and the surrounding skin continued to dissolve after the eye was gone.
 The vet's conclusion was that a caustic chemical was sprayed into the eyes of this toad.
 No other damage was seen on the body and, of course, the toad was in intense pain and left to suffer for a long time.
 This kind of behaviour is vile and unacceptable -- pest or not.

 The easiest and most humane way to eliminate toads is to get rid of them at their egg stage.
 Pull the long strings of toad eggs out of the water and dispose of them by either putting them into your compost bin, burying them in the garden or leaving them on the lawn to dry in the sun.
-(See our Toad Eggs page for identification.)
+(See the photos in our toad ID page.)

 It is perfectly safe to store the toads in the fridge and freezer and we do this at home all the time.
 If you get together with your neighbors to clear toads from your street, one of them might have an old spare freezer which can be used by several homes.
-Another benefit to having to catch the toads is that you can examine them according to the characteristics shown in our 'Make No Mistake' page to make sure they are definitely toads and not a species of ground dwelling frog.
-And one more benefit to catching the toads is that you can help us study them by turning in ones you find which are sick or deformed. (see our page on Illnesses and deformities!)
+Another benefit to having to catch the toads is that you can examine them according to the characteristics shown in our identification page to make sure they are definitely toads and not a species of ground dwelling frog.
+And one more benefit to catching the toads is that you can help us study them by turning in ones you find which are sick or deformed.

 A last thought: when you next think of how you will kill the toads in your yard, ask yourself if you would kill an Australian frog that way.
 If it is inhumane for the frog, it is inhumane for the toad!